Collage

 Study strategy

-From Bullet to Fiddle is a study where we intend to identify a few small-size pilot communities/mini-worlds in a few countries, communities with varied socio-economic conditions.
+We intend to identify a few small-size pilot communities/mini-worlds in a few countries, communities with varied socio-economic conditions.
 Every child – from the first year in pre-school to the last day in high school – in our mini-worlds, will receive keys to the worlds of music by learning to sing and to play instruments as part of every school-day.
 Every child will get to make music together, singing in choirs and playing in orchestras.

 Every classroom will be a musical classroom.